 A little bit retro and a yes a little bit kitsch, but colored glassware is back and looks so gorgeous as a collection in an open cabinet or on shelving.
-You can pick up new pieces on Anthropologiebut the best are the vintage bits you'll find on Etsy and eBay.
-Group them in colors to create a real display in your kitchen.
+You can pick up new pieces on Anthropologie (opens in new tab), but the best are the vintage bits you'll find on Etsy (opens in new tab) and eBay (opens in new tab).
+Group them by shade or create a gradient effect for a real stunning display in your kitchen.

 11. Hidden hoods

-Extractor fans ain't pretty, never have been, but they are essential in most kitchens so for 2021, concealed hoods and downdraft extractors are going to be a big trend in kitchen design.
-Turning your extractor hood into a design feature is on trend too – facing it with a marble slab, or covering it in a classic molding to match your kitchen.
+Extractor fans ain't pretty and never have been, but they are essential in most kitchens.
+For 2023, you can expect to see concealed hoods and downdraft extractors popping up as big trends in kitchen design.
+Turning your extractor hood into a design feature is on trend too – complementing it with a marble slab or covering it in a classic molding will better blend it into your kitchen.

 12. Copper cookware

-Again, this was of course a Pinterest kitchen trend this year.
-Search for copper cookware was up 35%!
-This is such an easy trend you can bring into your current space, get yourself a kitchen rail, and hang your collection of copper pots to create a gorgeous feature.
+Again, copper cookware is another Pinterest kitchen trend this year that saw quite an uptick in popularity.
+This is such an easy trend you can bring into your current space too.
+Simply get yourself a kitchen rail (opens in new tab) and hang up your collection of copper pots to create a gorgeous feature.

-Redesigning your kitchen in 2021?
+Redesigning your kitchen in 2023?
 Why not scrap the cabinets and just go for a massive kitchen island.
-This can work so well in an open plan kitchen and if you are tight on space.
-Islands are big enough, you can fit in all your appliances plus storage and create a really open, social space.
-You can always add a dresser if you need extra storage space.
+This can work wonderfully in an open plan kitchen or if you are tight on space.
+Islands are often big enough to fit most appliances with room for additional storage and create an open, social space.
+You can always bring in a separate hutch or rack if you need extra space.